 This easy-to-navigate walk will take you all the way to Charles Fort, a seventeenth-century Irish fort.
 You can opt to walk around it yourself or take one of the guided tours on offer if you want to brush up on your history of the area.

 8. Seven Heads Walk: Timoleague to Courtmasherry

-The Seven Heads Peninsula encompasses incredible cliffs and extensive shoreline overlooking a magnificent sea.
+The Seven Heads Peninsula encompasses incredible cliffs and an extensive shoreline overlooking a magnificent sea.
 The entire walking path connecting the villages of Timoleague and Courtmacsherry is 42.5km, but, if you’re not up for it all in one go, there are plenty of shorter sections to enjoy.

 Many hikers start this trek from the carpark overlooking Courtmasherry village, beginning their journey through dense woodland filled with beautiful varieties of flora and fauna.
 You will soon make your way to the shoreline connecting Dunworley Bay, Barrryscove, Ardgehane and Ballinglanna, soaking in the crisp sea air and amazing views along the way.